RoaringBitmap/RoaringBitmap/README.md

 ------------

 Contributions are invited.
 We enforce the Google Java style.
-Please run  ``./gradlew checkstyleTest`` on your code before submitting a patch.
+Please run  ``./gradlew checkstyleMain`` on your code before submitting a patch.

 FAQ